jackdoe/go-gpmctl/README.md

 ```go
 func (g *GPM) Read() (Event, error)
 ```
-Reads one event mouse, or blocks if there are no events NB: some gpm has #define GPM_MAGIC 0x47706D4C in every message, at the moment that is not supported
+Reads one event mouse, or blocks if there are no events NB: some gpm's could have `#define GPM_MAGIC 0x47706D4C` in every message, at the moment that is not supported

 #### type GPMConnect